ahmed-abd0/searchable/README.md

 ### Search Options

-you can add options array for columns
+You can add an options array for columns

 ```php
 #[SearchColumns]